How to Clean Your Gemstone Jewelry

 Before You Start Cleaning, Know Your Gemstones

 Don’t assume a gem’s resistance to one type of exposure is the same for all types of exposure.
 Hardness is a commonly referenced physical quality for gemstones, and those that rank high on the Mohs scale, such as diamonds, rubies, and sapphires, are prized choices for jewelry.
 However, a high Mohs score doesn’t make the gemstone indestructible.
 Hardness is the ability to resist scratching and nothing more.
-Diamonds can have inclusions and incipient cleaves that might have unfortunate reactions to heat or mechanical cleaning.
+For example, diamonds have the greatest hardness of any natural material.
+However, they can have inclusions and incipient cleaves that might have unfortunate reactions to heat or mechanical cleaning.

 Gemstone treatments can enhance appearance but can also negatively interact with some cleaning processes.
-For example, gem merchants sometimes fill tiny fractures in emeralds with oils.
+For example, gem merchants sometimes fill tiny fractures in emerald gems with oils.
 This improves the emeralds’ transparency.
 However, exposing an oil-treated emerald to heat or an ultrasonic cleaning could damage it.

 Knowing your collection is the critical first step to choosing the best cleaning method.
 Reputable jewelers should provide information about the gems you purchase.
 Gemologists can accurately identify your gems as well as any treatments they’ve received.
 They can also assess the unique inclusions and physical quirks of individual gems you possess that might impact their care.
-The International Gem Society offers a gemstone identification and appraisal service.
+The International Gem Society lists recommended gem identification laboratories and appraisal services.

 Recommendations For At-Home Gemstone Jewelry Cleaning